Janikhel protest: Families of the victims

 The fathers of three of the victims worked as laborers, while the father of the fourth boy had died.

 The mother of Nizamullah, one of the victim boys, said: "I loved my son.
 I worked as a laborer, and even harvested the crops myself to raise him and run the house, but he left me at such a young age."
 Describing the condition of her house, she said that it was actually a room, not a four-walled house, and that she had built it herself working as a laborer.
 She lamented that besides her daughters, she had only one son left now while her husband was disabled.

 She said: "I used to keep 10 or 20 rupees in my pocket for Nizamullah.
 When he would come at night, there would be little food, so I would tell him to drink more water so that his stomach was full."
 Before his leaving, he informed her that he was going hunting.
 She said that when he did not return and it became dark, "I went to the neighborhood and met the mother of Atifullah, who had gone hunting with Nizamullah.
 She said that the dogs that had gone with the boys have returned but the boys have not."
 Both women then started searching for their sons.

 Nizamullah's mother added: "I asked for a motorcycle from someone and put petrol into it.
 I sat on the motorcycle with a relative and kept looking for my son.
 People would mock me and say look, a woman is sitting on a motorcycle, but I would say I was looking for my son and that I do not care what people say."

 The father of 13-year-old Atifullah, Zarwali Khan, who worked in Saudi Arabia, said that he came back after finding out about his son's murder.
 "When I returned home four years after working hard in Saudi Arabia, I found my son's corpse.
 Four days have passed and he has not been buried so that at least his soul could get justice.
 Atif was my youngest son."
 He added that his only other son had been in the custody of state agencies for the previous five months and he had not been able to see him since returning from Saudi Arabia.

-Ahmadullah's uncle, Dr Subhan Wali, said that the protest would continue until the demands were met.
+Ahmadullah's uncle, Subhan Wali, said that the protest would continue until the demands were met.
 He added: "The government should identify the killers, arrest and punish them, and ask those responsible for security, because there are checkpoints near where the bodies were found.
 Now this game of blood must stop."